dharalnaik/GDSC_ControlVariant/README.md

-# ControlVariant
+# Variant Control

-A control variant management API created with python, as a task for technical club recruitments.
+A variant control management system API created with python, as a task for technical club recruitments.

 **Description:**